 How to Drive Efficiencies in Contingent Workforce Management

-Think of running your contingent labor program like training for a marathon.
+Think of running your contingent labor program is like training for a marathon.
 Every runner, regardless of experience, knows there is a degree of preparation required, but the most seasoned runners know the importance of setting a steady pace.
-For buyers of contingent labor, the race to source, hire, and manage increasing volumes of contingent workers can come with or without warning.
-When this business function is either lumped onto an existing role or managed by a new resource, over time it tends to evolve with the needs of the business.
+For buyers of contingent labor, the race to

 Identify the Stakeholders

-It should be of no surprise that the use of contingent workers is on the rise.
-Depending on size of your organization’s contingent workforce or the experience level of internal buyers, be it HR, procurement, or a combination of the two, it’s important to understand who is doing what exactly when managing a workforce as complex as contingent.
+According to Forbes magazine, the blended workforce trend (a mix of contingent and permanent workers) isn't going anywhere.
+The contingent workforce population only continues to grow and become more complex.
+Depending on the size of your organization’s contingent workforce or the experience level of internal buyers, be it HR, procurement, or a combination of the two, it’s important to understand who is doing what exactly when managing a workforce as complex as contingent.

-The key with contingent or flexible talent is that while HR generally sets the guidelines for things like screening and on-boarding, most HR departments don’t have the staff to actually manage or monitor the process.
-So clearly, HR’s job as a stakeholder in the process starts with compliance issues (helping to manage employment risk) and should include extending the employment brand to include flexible workers wherever possible.
-In other words, it’s all about setting the stage for procurement.
-Cost is not king, but quality can’t trump budget.
-So, where does the balance lie?
+The key with contingent or flexible talent is that while HR generally sets the guidelines for things like screening and onboarding, most HR departments don’t have the staff to actually manage or monitor the process.
+So clearly, HR’s job as a stakeholder in the process starts with compliance

 Optimize Contingent Labor Program